lemonmojo/RoyalTSX_V2_Public/README.md

 * Initiate a Remote Desktop Connection.

 ### Support
-If you need additional information or are having troubles getting the samples to run, please [contact us](http://support.royalapplications.com/).
+If you need additional information or are having trouble getting the samples to run, please [contact us](http://support.royalapplications.com/).